 Get a full breakdown of the various requirements, how burial insurance policies work, and what to know when buying online.

-- A social security number (SSN) or a taxpayer identification number (TIN).
+• A social security number (SSN) or a taxpayer identification number (TIN).
 It’s critical to remember that the overwhelming majority of final expense insurance companies require an SSN.
 There are only a few companies that will accept an applicant who only has a TIN.

-- You have the mental capacity to enter into a legal contract.
+• You have the mental capacity to enter into a legal contract.
 When you apply for any type of life insurance, you’re signing a legal document.
 You agree to pay premiums, and the insurance company promises to pay the death benefit once you die.
 A person who has a mental incapacity from dementia or mental retardation cannot lawfully sign a legal document, therefore, rendering them unable to apply.
 Finally, insurance companies will not allow a POA to sign in their place.
 They all require the insured to sign/consent in some way which would be impossible due to their mental incapacity.

-If you meet those three requirements above, there’s a high chance that you can secure a new policy.
+If you meet those requirements above, there’s a high chance that you can secure a new policy.

 How Does Burial Insurance Work?

 Burial insurance is a type of whole life insurance that has small coverage amounts and limited to no underwriting.
-Burial insurance is often also called final expense insurance or funeral insurance.
 The premiums never increase, the coverage doesn’t decrease, they build cash value, and the policy lasts forever.

-These plans are typically meant to pay for funeral costs when you die, but the money can technically be spent on anything, such as medical bills or remaining debts.
+These plans are typically meant to pay for funeral costs when you die, but the money can technically be spent on anything, such as medical bills or financial debts.
 Upon your death, the insurance company will pay your loved ones the death benefit in the form of a check (tax-free) so they can carry out your funeral.
 Any leftover money is theirs to keep.

 Most companies offer these plans to seniors 50-90 with up to $50,000 in coverage (there are options below age 50).

 A medical exam is never required.
 Some plans are simplified issue, which means there are health questions you must answer.
-Alternatively, there are plans called guaranteed acceptance which have no health questions.
+Alternatively, there are plans called guaranteed acceptance, which have no health questions.
 We’ll discuss the differences between these two options below.

 Simplified issue